Originally published on May 25, 2012:

 So, now that the cabinets were backing down from back to front, everything worked a lot smoother.
 No more hourly puffs and wild power swings as cabinets were released.
 As long as George didn’t know, he was happy.
 The precipitator suddenly was working very well.
 So well in fact that one winter while the unit was at full load (510 Megawatts), the precipitator was using only 70 Kilowatts of power and the opacity was well below the 5% threshold.

 The space heaters in the precipitator control room were using over 120 kilowatts of power.
 More than the entire precipitator.
 This is important because normally the precipitator used more power than any other piece of equipment in the plant.
 It was not unusual before we had the back down working for one precipitator to use 3 Megawatts of power.
 That is 3,000 Kilowatts.

-Then one day in 1992 an electric Intern (who later became a full time engineer) came in the precipitator control room with George Bohn while we were calibrating the cabinets one at a time.
+Then one day in 1992 an electrical engineer Intern (who later became a full time engineer) came in the precipitator control room with George Bohn while we were calibrating the cabinets one at a time.
 George began explaining to Steve Wilson how the precipitator controls worked.
 We were in the front section (G row).
 George introduced Steve to us and started explaining to him about the back down and how it worked.